IamwhatIamSY/DCSR/README.md

 ## Description
 The files or folders for DCSR in our artifacts include:

-- run_dcsr.cc.
+- `run_dcsr.cc`.
 This file provides the interfaces for streaming graph processing to BYO.
-- BUILD.
+- `BUILD`.
 We add the dependencies for DCSR to the original BUILD file.
-- WORKSPACE.
+- `WORKSPACE`.
 We add the DCSR local repository to the original WORKSPACE file.
-- dcsr.
-This folder contains the main file dcsr/include/dcsr1.0/partition.h and other files for DCSR.
+- `dcsr`.
+This folder contains the main file `dcsr/include/dcsr1.0/partition.h` and other files for DCSR.

 ## Dependencies
 The dependencies for [BYO](https://github.com/wheatman/BYO) should be satisfied: